wangyipengw1p/zynq/dual_cam_display/README.md

 `vdma.c` contains APIs for controling VDMA `zynq_interrupt.c` contains APIS for interruption.
 Other file may not be intersting.
-#### v_tpg
-For reconfiguring the tpg pattern, referring the `init_pkg()` function and the library(APIs): `xv_tpg.h`.
-Please check the documentation for detailed function discriptions (google "xilinx tpg" and check for the register space defination) and required function call sequence.
 #### VDMA
 Only S2MM channel is enabled, which is for writing to DDR.
 Tripple buffer is set.
 The init_VDMA function does the initialization accordingly.